 After noticing relaxing results from something so simple you’ll want to add a bath to your family’s weekly routine.
 Also, check out a previous blog I wrote about additional ways moms, dads, and kids can relax: Want to Relax?
 Here are 3 Inspiring Ideas to Help…

-This is the “Teaching Tips for Parents” section.
-Use these ideas as springboards for critical and creative thinking.
+Parents: use these ideas as springboards for critical and creative thinking with your kids.
 Asking questions, comparing and contrasting and learning how to substitute will get your kids thinking on all 4-cylinders.

 If you have bath salt recipes that you love or want to share an experience with bath salts–please comment in the section below.